LZeroAnalytics/cardano-package/README.md

 # Cardano Package

-This package launches a local Cardano network with Kurtosis, exposes the Cardano Submit API for real transaction submission, and includes a working block explorer so you can see blocks and transactions.
+This package launches a local Cardano network with Kurtosis and includes a working block explorer so you can see blocks and transactions.
 It also provides example scripts to create/fund a wallet, send ADA, and deploy a simple Plutus script end-to-end.
+Transactions are submitted via Ogmios tx-submission (no Submit API required).

 ## Features

-- Cardano node with custom devnet config
+- Cardano node with built-in Ogmios (1337) on a local devnet
-- Cardano Submit API (no mocks)
 - Prefunded wallet creation
-- Explorer stack (Ogmios + Kupo + Yaci Store + Yaci Viewer) that actually displays blocks/txs
+- Explorer stack (Kupo + Yaci Store + Yaci Viewer) that actually displays blocks/txs
-- Example scripts:
+- Example scripts that submit via Ogmios tx-submission:
   - examples/send-ada.ts
   - examples/deploy-plutus.ts